 Q: What Happens During the Initial Assessment?

-A: Depending upon the reason for referral, the Initial Assessment may take anywhere between 30 minutes, up to 3 hours.
+Depending upon the reason for referral, the Initial Assessment may take anywhere between 30 minutes, up to 4 hours.
 After talking to you, your therapist should be able to give you an indication of the likely time involved.
-You will be required to complete a Parent Questionnaire and may be asked to provide copies of reports from other health professionals or teachers.
+You will be required to complete a Client Questionnaire and may be asked to provide copies of reports from other health professionals or teachers.
 Standardised assessments will also be administered when appropriate.

 For more detailed information regarding assessments, please refer to Occupational Therapy and Speech Pathology pages of this website.